colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 date: '2021-11-01 01:22:01'
 image: /assets/images/2021/11/code-quality/matrix.jpeg
 description: >
-  Code security is becoming more important for moden software development.
+  Code security is becoming more important for modern software development.
 What about code quality metrics?
 How do code quality metrics and code security compare and contrast?
 I'll discuss some thoughts in this post.
 tags:
 - security
 ---